 Notes and citations for creative writing: If your assignment gives you an option to write in a creative-writing mode (e.g., the Essay 1 assignment in Alan liu’s English 25) but also asks you to cite any relevant references from the readings you have been doing, then the following are some options:

-- Option: If your creative piece does not itself reference sources, then add a short paragraph at the end titled something like “Context” or “Background” in which you explain the relevant context (intellectual, social, historical, technological, media historical, etc.) for your piece.
+- Option: Add a short paragraph at the end titled something like “Context” or “Background” in which you explain the relevant context (intellectual, social, historical, technological, media historical, etc.) for your piece.
 That context statement would be the place to refer to some sources.

 - Option: After your creative piece, you could add a bibliography of relevant sources (which may include works that are not directly cited).
 A variant of this strategy is to create an “annotated bibliography” that includes a short sentence or two, or a paragraph, summarizing what a source is about.
 The last sentence of such an annotation could be an explanation of the relevance to your creative piece.
 (Here is a guide with examples of annotated bibliographies.)